August 16, 2020 0 Comment

 How to Design an Employee Referral Program?

-Given the advantages of an employee referral program, the next big step for organizations is to set up an employee referral program, complete with its set of policies and processes.
+Given the advantages of an employee referral program, organizations need to set up the program with its policies and processes.

-There are a number of factors that organizations need to consider in order to create a successful employee referral program as follows:
+So, here are the factors that organizations need to consider to create a successful employee referral program:

 1. Identify hiring priorities clearly